HandsOnDataViz/book/docs/HandsOnDataViz.md

 (town name, education level – you name it!).
 One of the most powerful features of OpenRefine is the ability to cluster similar responses.

-Take a look at the *Country* column and all variations of North and South Korea spellings.
+If you use our original sample file, take a look at the *Country* column and all variations of North and South Korea spellings.
 From *Country* column’s dropdown menu, go to *Facet* &gt; *Text facet*.
 This will open up a window in the left-hand side with all spellings (and counts) of column values.
-26 choices for a column that should have just two, North Korea and South Korea!
+26 choices for a column that should have just two distinct values, North Korea and South Korea!

 1. To begin standardizing spellings, click on the arrow-down button of Country column header, and choose *Edit cells* &gt; *Cluster and edit*.
 You will see a window like the one shown in Figure
-    <a href="#fig:openrefine-cluster">10</a>.
+    <a href="#fig:openrefine-cluster">11</a>.
 2. You will have a choice of two clustering methods, *key collision* or *nearest neighbor*.
 Both methods can be powered by different functions, but let’s leave the default *key collision* with